 The six-piece collection—comprised of an upholstered storage ottoman, chaise lounge, a bench with shelves, an armchair, a dining chair set, and a loveseat—is crafted from acacia wood and awash in conversation-sparking fabrics ranging from playful banana leaf patterns in emerald greens to striking geometric prints in sunny yellow tones.
-“This collection was inspired by my desire to create new heirlooms for a new generation of people like myself,” explains Crowder.
+“This collection was inspired by my desire to create new heirlooms for a new generation of people like myself,” explains Crowder, who named the collection after women who have inspired her.
 “A generation who have leaned into this understanding that rest and tending to our homes is just as important as tending to ourselves and relationships.
 A generation that admires and appreciates well-made, unique items that reflect who they are and are not simply status symbols.
 It’s inspired by my love for deep storytelling through design.
-I want people to know a little bit more about me and about my love for attention to detail and duality through this collection.
-I name this collection after the women who have inspired and encouraged my journey through upholstery: my mother, my sister, my dear friends, and my niece.”
+I want people to know a little bit more about me and about my love for attention to detail and duality through this collection.”

 Crowder sits down with SHLTR to describe the collection, where she finds her unique fabrics, and the single piece she loves most.